MSC Seaview: Construction and delivery

-On 16 October 2015, MSC performed the steel cutting ceremony for what would be their second Seaside-class ship in Monfalcone.
-MSC revealed the name of the second Seaside-class vessel as MSC Seaview the following year, on 4 July 2016 On 2 February 2017, MSC held the keel-laying and coin ceremonies for the ship, in which two coins were placed under the ship's new keel block for good fortune before the keel was laid.
+On 16 October 2015, MSC performed the steel cutting ceremony for what would be their second Seaside-class ship at Monfalcone.
+MSC revealed the name of the second Seaside-class vessel as MSC Seaview the following year, on 4 July 2016.
+On 2 February 2017, MSC held the keel laying and coin ceremonies for the ship, in which two coins were placed under the ship's new keel block for good fortune before the keel was laid.
 On 23 August 2017, MSC Seaview was floated out from the shipyard.
 On 23 April 2018, she set sail for five days of sea trials.

-MSC Seaview was delivered on 4 June 2018 with a ceremony in Monfalcone.
-She was christened in Genoa by her godmother, Sophia Loren, on 9 June 2018.
+MSC Seaview was delivered on 4 June 2018 with a ceremony at Monfalcone.
+She was christened at Genoa by her godmother, Sophia Loren, on 9 June 2018.